schabluk/flash/README.md

 What's the difference?
 The 1.3 release of Meteor is comming soon, and it will be the game changer.
 It comes with ES2015 modules support and direct access to NPM modules.

-The following example shows how to build simple application using NPM modules on both client and server.
+The following example shows how to easily build simple application using NPM modules on both client and server.

 ##### Used Meteor packages: